emoacht/Monitorian/docs/COMMANDS.md

 There are a few remarks:

+ - While conditional/time/key commands are executed, other conditional/time/key commands will not be executed.
+Thus, the brightness set by conditional commands will not invoke other conditional commands.
  - If the conditional monitor is in unison, the commands will not be executed.
- - The brightness set by conditional commands will not invoke another conditional commands.
  - Loading new conditional commands will replace all existing conditional commands, if any.

 #### JSON Sample